BlockchainCommons/GordianCosigner-iOS/README.md

 To use **Gordian Cosigner** for cosigning for multisig addresses, you must import a PSBT, sign, and then export it.

-1. Create a psbt with a network connected wallet using the same **account** and pass that psbt to Gordian Cosigner in the **payments** tab.
+1. **Create PSBT.** Create a PSBT with a network connected wallet using the same **account** and pass that PSBT to Gordian Cosigner in the **Payments** tab.
-2. Sign the psbt (ensuring you have added the necessary cosigner), export either the incomplete psbt to another signer or the finalized hex raw transaction for broadcasting.
+2. **Sign PSBT.** Sign the psbt (ensuring you have added the necessary cosigner).
+3. **Export PSBT.** Either export the incomplete PSBT to another signer or else the export finalized hex raw transaction to a networked wallet for broadcasting.

-## Backup & Recovery
+### Backup & Recovery

 **Gordian Cosigner** will automatically backup all data if your device is logged in to iCloud.
-If keychain "iCloud sync" is enabled you may easily recover all data across different devices which are signed in to the same iCloud account, if you do not have keychain sync enabled then you will only be able to automatically recover from the same device.
+If keychain "iCloud sync" is enabled you may easily recover all data across different devices which are signed in to the same iCloud account.
+If you do not have keychain sync enabled then you will only be able to automatically recover from the same device.

-See [Gordian Cosigner User Scenarios](Docs/Scenarios.md) for reasons that you might use multisignatures to ensure the [#SmartCustody](https://www.smartcustody.com/) of your funds.

 ## Origin, Authors, Copyright & Licenses